Brian Moynihan: Accolades

 In 2020, Moynihan received Chief Executive's "CEO Of The Year" award, which is given to "extraordinary American business leaders" and peer-selected.
-In 2023, he was honored as a “Distinguished Bostonian” by the Greater Boston Chamber of Commerce, and one of the 150 most influential Bostonians by Boston Magazine.
+In 2023, he was honored as a "Distinguished Bostonian" by the Greater Boston Chamber of Commerce, and one of the 150 most influential Bostonians by Boston Magazine.

+In March 2026, Moynihan received the UNC Charlotte Distinguished Service Award for "leadership, service, and impact".

 Personal life

 Moynihan lives in Wellesley, Massachusetts with his wife, Susan, and three children.
 He frequently commutes between Boston and Bank of America's headquarters in Charlotte, North Carolina, using the company's private jets.
-This practice has come under scrutiny from some shareholders, with Moynihan defending his presence in "multiple locations."
+This practice has come under scrutiny from some shareholders, with Moynihan defending his presence in "multiple locations".